 I also was forced to pass along things that probably would have been great to hang onto for homeschool purposes if we only had more space.

 Side Note: I’m happy to say that the resentment vanished when we upsized our home.

-If you’re obsessing about clutter and stuff – and you literally can’t get rid of anything else, it’s probably time to upsize.
+If you’re obsessing about clutter and stuff (and you’ve tried all the “storage in small spaces” hacks) – and you literally can’t get rid of anything else, it’s probably time to upsize.

 4. You have introverts in your family.